kennethwyq/FTE-Data-Hider/README.md

 # FTE-Data-Hider
 ## Description

-A Python-based tool for data hiding and extraction using steganography techniques.
-This project implements various steganography methods to securely hide and retrieve data within files.
+The FTE data hider is designed to be an anti-forensics tool by combining encryption, steganography techniques, and secure data erasure to hinder forensics recovery efforts.
+It uses encryption on the data as the first layer of protection, then employs various steganography techniques to hide data across multiple files and file types, making recovery of data harder.
+It incorporates a secure data erasure technique to prevent the original data from being recovered, thereby hindering the forensics recovery effort.

 ## Installation